 The high quality teaching and learning of Art is supported by events that take place at St. Jude’s.

 Over the last two years St Jude’s have taken part in some extremely exciting Art Projects.
 In 2015 the school community worked together to produce a wonderful exhibition based on the theme ‘Maths through Art’.

-In Spring and Summer 2016 the children from St. Jude’s worked an artist, Andrew Dwyer, to transform the fencing around the junior’s playground.
+In Spring and Summer 2016 the children from St. Jude’s worked with an artist, Andrew Dwyer, to transform the fencing around the junior’s playground.

 The Rio Olympics were celebrated through making Brazilian masks with the help from our parents during our crafternoons.

 In October 2016 we helped to brighten up the Brockwell Passage in Herne Hill and had another fantastic opportunity to work alongside another professional artist, Victor Szepessy.
 This fantastic display of art that is still displayed and enjoyed by the local community.

 The children created their own stencils and used them to decorate the walls of the passage, using spray paint and clean graffiti.